Ngonthel/ngonthel-client/README.md

 scan qrcode in your smartphone

 ## Demo
-we prefer demo use android, because we optimization in android
+we prefer use android's demo, because we optimization in android must have expo app in smartphone, from playstore or appstore. then copy url below and paste to expo app

-link expo androoid: exp://u.expo.dev/update/fc93cbbe-9ddc-4bd9-bc1f-c53ddb5a8d47
+link expo android: exp://u.expo.dev/update/fc93cbbe-9ddc-4bd9-bc1f-c53ddb5a8d47

 link expo ios: exp://u.expo.dev/update/4720687e-2856-4a27-9b7b-1a289562774c